WarPigs1602/JServ/README.md

 # JServ
- Contains SpamScan, AuthServ and HostServ in one package
+ Contains partly newserv compatible SpamScan, AuthServ and HostServ in one package<br>